dustinpfister/blog_posts/_posts/threejs-normal-material.md

 ### Version Numbers matter

-When I first wrote this post I was using r127 of threejs, and the last time I came around to doing a little editing here I was using r146.
+When I first wrote this post I was using r127 of threejs, and the last time I came around to do a little editing here I was [using r146 and thus followed the style rules](https://github.com/dustinpfister/test_threejs/blob/master/views/demos/r146/README.md) I have set for that revision.
 There are a lot of code breaking changes that are often made from one revision to the next.
 Also it looks like things are going in the direction of using JSM over that of traditional script tags as well.
-Concerns over version numbers do not end with threejs also, it is also important to be mindful of the browser vender and version that you are using as well as your computers support for openGL.
+Concerns over version numbers do not end with threejs also, it is also important to be mindful of the browser vendor and version that you are using as well as your computers support for OpenGL.

 ## 1 - Basic example using the normal material